-will still represent fairly, accurately to the waste in its original state.
+The unavoidable waste generation process in- The reliability of the results of analysis of clude rinsing, cleaning and sanitizing of pipe- waste water samples depends upon the lines and equipment start up, losses during proper collection of sample.
+The sample after the filling operations spill over of lubricants collection should be transported to the labofrom pipelines, joints, valves, and pumps etc. ratory in well conserved condition so that it will still represent fairly, accurately to the waste in its original state.
 Sample has been collected for the plant operation controls.
 The samples collected from the various units should be transported to laboratory as early as possible.
 The analysis of the samples should be taken up within the shortest time gap between collection and testing.
-The analysis which is carried out for different samples should broadly consider the following major parameters: COD, BOD, TS, TSS, TDS, MLSS and MLVSS $(X)^6$.
+The analysis which is carried out for different samples should broadly consider the following major parameters: COD, BOD, TS, TSS, TDS, MLSS and MLVSS (X).

-cients while DO, pH and temperature tests were carried out to ensure favorable environmental conditions in the reactor for biological dure was to operate the unit over a range of effluent substrate concentrations.
-Hence, several different θ_c (at least five) were selected the data collected at steady state conditions, time-1; K_s = Half velocity constant, substrate mean values were determined for influent concentration at one-half of the maximum COD (S_o), effluent COD (S), and mixed liquor growth rate, mass/unit volume; Y= Cell vield suspended solids (MLSS) of the batch rector coefficient, mg/mg (defined as the ratio of the (denoted by X) to find out the kinetic coeffi- mass of cells formed to the mass of substrate cients.
+effective and efficient effluent treatment fluent from the final clarifier were simultanetechnology has to be developed.
+The main ously collected to carry out COD tests.
+Samobjective of this study was the determination ples from the reactor were collected to find ent treatment plant with and laboratory de- ous $\vartheta_c$ were used to find out kinetic coefficients while DO, pH and temperature tests were carried out to ensure favorable environmental conditions in the reactor for biological dure was to operate the unit over a range of effluent substrate concentrations.
+Hence, several different $\vartheta_c$ (at least five) were selected the data collected at steady state conditions, time-1; $K_s$ = Half velocity constant, substrate COD $(S_o)$ , effluent COD (S), and mixed liquor growth rate, mass/unit volume; Y= Cell vield suspended solids (MLSS) of the batch rector coefficient, mg/mg (defined as the ratio of the cients.